 Writing an article or other materials, and want to include images from this site?
 We’re happy to provide you with specific information and images to meet your needs; just contact CIRCL.
-If you’re in a hurry, then go ahead and use the resources below.
+You can also use the resources below.

 Description of CIRCL:

 The Center for Innovative Research in Cyberlearning (CIRCL) works with projects in the emerging field of cyberlearning to support and amplify their efforts.
-CIRCL is funded by the National Science Foundation under Grant No. IIS-1233722 and IIS-1441631, led by SRI International in partnership with EDC and NORC.
+CIRCL is funded by the National Science Foundation under grants 1837463, 1233722, 1441631, and 1556486, led by Digital Promise in partnership with SRI International, EDC, and NORC.